 Threadneedle is located near to many market towns in North Devon such as South Molton, Barnstaple, Torrington and Bideford.
 It has maritime connections in nearby Watchet, Bridgwater and Bideford also.

 For the less energetic why not visit the romantic location “ The Doone Valley”, home to the fictional Lorna Doone and John Ridd.
 "The Valley of the Rocks", Woody Bay Lynton and Lynmouth known as “Little Switzerland” offer an enchanting excursion.

 If you enjoy dining out there are some superb pubs and restaurants to be found on Exmoor.
 Johanna and David will be pleased to direct you to the best the area has to offer.

 The Queens Theatre in Barnstaple and the Landmark Theatre in Ilfracombe present a varied and modern programme of events.
-Exmoor is host to many festivals and events throughout the year including The Two Moors Music Festival and the North Devon and Exmoor Walking and Cycling Festival.
+Exmoor is host to many festivals and events throughout the year including The Two Moors Music Festival.

 Exmoor has some food specialities of its own which should be enjoyed during your stay on Exmoor at Threadneedle B&B. Delicious beef produced from the Red Ruby Devon Cattle.
 Traditional farmhouse cider sometimes refereed to as "Scrumpy" or "The Cream Tea" an irresistible plate of freshly baked scones with Whortleberry Jam and a generous bowl of Clotted Cream and a freshly brewed pot of tea.